noahcroit/access_control_rp2zk/v2023/README.md

 # FailSecureDoor_RP2 version 1 (2023)
 Firmware for Fail-secure door controller of access control room.
-Activate when power outage is occured. \
+It activates when power outage is occured. <br>
-This is the rapid prototype project, PCB is constructed in a prototype way and Micropython are being used to develop the firmware. \
+This is the rapid prototype project, PCB is constructed in a prototype way and Micropython are being used to develop the firmware. <br>
-The access control unit is from ZkTeco brand. `pyzk` project is used for the python module to interface with ZkTeco AC. \
+The access control unit is from ZkTeco brand. `pyzk` project is used for the python module to interface with ZkTeco AC. <br>
 The project can be found in here https://github.com/fananimi/pyzk

 ### Fail-Secure Door Controller with Pico W (RP2040)